desmos-labs/desmos/docs/architecture/adr-019-subspace-post-moving.md

 ## Abstract

-This ADR introduces a new feature that enables post owners to move their own content to a different subspaces.
+This ADR introduces a new feature that enables post owners to move their own content between subspaces.

 ## Context